openstack/keystone-specs/attic/v3/identity-api-v3.rst

 - ``is_admin_project`` (boolean) *New in version 3.6*

-  A deployment can and should indicate that a specific project has elevated priviledges.
+  A deployment can and should indicate that a specific project has elevated privileges.
 Tokens scoped to this project, called the `admin` project can then be identified as being associated with this project.
 For deployments using this mechanism, policy rules can then check the value of this field to allow the bearer of such a token access to priviledged operations, for